aroberge/reeborg-world-creation/chapter1.md

 ## 1. Using the menu-driven World editor

-I strongly suggest that you follow along on the [Reeborg's World](http://reeborg.ca/reeborg.html) site.
-It is possible, even likely, that you will find at least some minor differences between the images included in this book and what you see on the actual site as I often tweak the site to make improvements.
+For this example, you need follow along on the [Reeborg's World](http://reeborg.ca/reeborg.html) site.
+I know that you will find at least some minor differences between some of the images included in this book and what you see on the actual site as I often tweak the site to make improvements.
 If the difference are so large as to make the instructions difficult to follow, please contact me so that I can update the information found in this book.

 To access the menu-driven World editor dialog, you first need to click on the **Additional options** button.